JasonKZhuang/AlgorithmAnalysis/README.md

 1 Objectives
-  There are a number of key objectives for this assignment:
-   Understand how a real problem can be implemented by dierent data structures and algorithms.
-   Evaluate and contrast the performance of the data structures with respect to different usage scenarios and input data.
+  There are a number of key objectives for this assignment: a.Understand how a real problem can be implemented by different data structures and algorithms. b.Evaluate and contrast the performance of the data structures with respect to different usage scenarios and input data.
   In this assignment, we focus on the nearest neighbour problem.

 2 Background
   Given a set of points, the nearest neighbour problem is about nding the nearest points to a query point.
-It appears in many dierent applications.
+It appears in many different applications.
 One of these is facility search, e.g., querying what are the nearest restaurants or parks on your mobile phone.
 Another is identifying automatically recognising hand written digits on envelopes.
 In this assignment, we will focus on nearest neighbour problem for a spatial context, implement several well known data structures and algorithms for nding the nearest neighbours and comparing their performance.
 One of these data structures is the Kd-tree, which is a specialised binary tree and described in the following.